cvat-ai/cvat/site/content/en/docs/manual/advanced/consensus.md

 2. `agreement_score_threshold`: After consensus has produced a merged annotation, it is assigned a score based on it's overlap with other annotations in the cluster, (add label score thing also).
 Merged annotations with this score lesser than `agreement_score_threshold` are discarded.
 3. `Quorum`: The minimum number of annotations in a consensus for the merging to occur.
 While deciding the final label of a merged annotation, the count of specific label shouldn't be less than this.
 Clusters having less than this number of annotations are discarded.
 4. `oks_sigma`: This is the same as `oks_sigma` param in Quality Settings.
 Like `min_iou_threshold`, but for points.
 The percent of the bbox area, used as the radius of the circle around the GT point, where the checked point is expected to be.
 Read more: [https://cocodataset.org/#keypoints-eval](https://cocodataset.org/#keypoints-eval)
 5. `line_thickness`: This is the same as `line_thickness` param in Quality Settings.
 Thickness of polylines, relatively to the (image area) ^ 0.5.
-The distance to the boundary around the GT line, inside of which the checked line points should be.
+The distance to the boundary around the GT line, inside which the checked line points should be.

 ## Working